PalisadoesFoundation/.github/profile/CONTRIBUTING.md

 5. You can find unassigned issues by adding this text to the GitHub issue search bar `is:issue state:open no:assignee`

 Pleases read our [Issue Guidelines](ISSUE_GUIDELINES.md) file for more details.

+### Issue Assignment

+1. We enforce a limit of 2 open issue assignments per person across the entire organization to ensure fair distribution of work.
+1. New contributors are limited to 1 open issue assignment.

+#### Self-Assignment Commands

+- `/assign` - Assign an issue to yourself (if under the limit and not already assigned)
+- `/unassign` - Unassign yourself from an issue

 ### Submitting Code That Fixes Issues